metabase/metabase/docs/embedding/sdk/questions.md

 const plugins = {
   /**
-   * You will have access to default `clickActions` that Metabase render by default.
+   * You will have access to default `clickActions` that Metabase renders by default.
    * So you could decide if you want to add custom actions, remove certain actions, etc.
    */
   mapQuestionClickActions: (clickActions, clicked) => {